ArtemDruzhilov/CalculatorClient/Readme.md

 # Calculator client

-TCP client providing a service for performing simple arithmetic calculations You can find the server code at the link https://github.com/ArtemDruzhilov/CalculatorServer
+TCP client providing a service for performing simple arithmetic calculations.
+The server code can be found at https://github.com/ArtemDruzhilov/CalculatorServer.

 Build